okeuday/supool/README.markdown

 Make it simple to start a single Erlang/OTP supervisor ChildSpec as a pool of processes with each process selected in round-robin order.

-(If you need a pool stored as process heap data, see [varpool](https://github.com/okeuday/varpool#readme))
+(If you need process pools stored as process heap data, see [varpool](https://github.com/okeuday/varpool#readme))

 Build